khlover/GameCollection/README.md

 ## Known issues
 * If you login to another user the first load will show their game list, disapears on refresh.
+* When you add a game it will load all the previous games again.Fixed on refresh.
 * Sometimes the error catch doesn't trigger and the login box closes when user enters password incorrectly

 ## Future features